cygni/texas-holdem-client-javascript/README.md

 // Compares two hands in comparator-style.
 The result is -1 if my hand is better,
 // +1 if "someOtherHand" is better, and 0 if the hands are equally good. const value = evaluator.compare(gameState.getMyCardsAndCommunityCards(), someOtherHand);

-// Another approach is to use the winners-function.
-Compare hands and get the winning hands as an array. const w = evaluator.winners([hand1, hand2, hand3]);
 ```

 The rankning of hands is as follows: